Bellona (goddess)

 Bellona ([bɛlˈloːna]) was an ancient Roman goddess of war.
 Her main attribute is the military helmet worn on her head; she often holds a sword, spear, or shield, and brandishes a torch or whip as she rides into battle in a four-horse chariot.
 She had many temples throughout the Roman Empire.
-She is known for her temple outside of Rome being the official decision making centre in regards to war and for her bloodlust and madness in battle.
+She is known for her temple outside Rome being the official decision making centre with regard to war and for her bloodlust and madness in battle.
 Her iconography was extended by painters and sculptors following the Renaissance.

 Etymology

 The name of the goddess of war Bellōna stems from an earlier Duellona, itself a derivative of Old Latin duellum ('war, warfare'), which likewise turned into bellum in Classical Latin.

 The etymology of duellum remains obscure.
 Linguist Georges-Jean Pinault has proposed a derivation from *duenelo- ('quite good, quite brave'), a reconstructed diminutive of the word duenos, attested on an eponymous inscription as an early Old Latin antecedent of the word bonus ('good').
 According to linguist Michiel de Vaan, the use of *duenelo- "in the context of war (bella acta, bella gesta) could be understood as a euphemism, ultimately yielding a meaning 'action of valour, war' for the noun bellum."